chocolatey-community/chocolatey-packages-template/README.md

 ### Folder Structure

 * automatic - where automatic packaging and packages are kept.
-These are packages that are automatically maintained using [AU](https://chocolatey.org/packages/au).
+These are packages that are automatically maintained using [chocolatey-au](https://github.com/chocolatey-community/chocolatey-au).
 * icons - Where you keep icon files for the packages.
 This is done to reduce issues when packages themselves move around.
 * manual - where packages that are not automatic are kept.

-For setting up your own automatic package repository, please see [Automatic Packaging](https://chocolatey.org/docs/automatic-packages)

 ### Requirements